Computational Foundations for Strategic Coopetition: Formalizing Interdependence and Complementarity: Conclusion

 This technical report establishes the foundation for a comprehensive research program on computational coopetition.
 Related work in this program extends this foundation by incorporating trust dynamics showing how reliability beliefs evolve and affect strategic behavior, reciprocity mechanisms in repeated interactions where cooperation is conditional on observed behavior, and complex actor abstractions including multi-level teams facing free-riding problems.
 Together, these studies provide a complete computational framework for analyzing and designing socio-technical systems characterized by strategic coopetition.

 This technical report is part of a coordinated research program on strategic coopetition in requirements engineering and multi-agent systems.
-Companion technical reports addressing trust dynamics, team production, and reciprocity mechanisms are available or forthcoming on arXiv.
+Companion technical reports addressing trust dynamics, collective action techniques, and reciprocity mechanisms are forthcoming on arXiv.